peter88213/yw-table/docs/usage.md

 ## Instructions for use

-You might want to have a look at the [tutorial](https://peter88213.github.io/aeon2yw/tutorial)

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.